kaiwensun/Remote-Desktop/README.md

 ##### 2016-08-03:
 * Fix memory leak at server side.
 * Fix memory leak at client side.
-The memory leak was caused not flush and reset outStream of postman, so objects accumulated at client's postman recv().
+The memory leak was caused not having flush ()and reset() on outStream of postman, so image accumulated at client's postman recv().
+* Support keyboard actions (press and release).

 ## Todos
+* Config json file for server
-* Keyboard actions.
+* Javadoc